collabnix/dockerlabs/advanced/a100/a100-cicd-circleci.md

 6.Push application Docker image

-after successfully completed its will deployed in docker hub
+After successfully completed its will deployed in docker hub

 https://hub.docker.com/r/sangam14/dockerapp

 see its deployed

-# Maintained by: Sangam biradar - smbiradar14@gmail.com -www.codexplus.in
+Maintained by: Sangam biradar - smbiradar14@gmail.com -www.codexplus.in

-it help you to understand some docker commands
+It help you to understand some docker commands

 dockerfile: https://github.com/sangam14/dockerapp1/blob/master/Dockerfile
 ```